 January 2016: After feeling like I finally was a “real translator,” I joined MATI (Midwest Association of Translators and Interpreters) and met other translators (and interpreters) in person for the first time in my life (prior to that, all my connections had been online).
 Kept receiving solid amounts of translation to keep me busy for half time.
 Didn’t like the Portsmouth program when it started, decided to not pursue the MA.

-Today: Translating and consulting full time, working at a restaurant part time.
+Today: Translating and consulting full time.
 Writing a blog and staying active on social media.
 Working from home with my dog laying in “his” chair next to me all day.
 I finally got there!

 As you can see, my path was all over the place.
 I always was pursuing new things, as I would usually get bored doing one thing after a while.
 And I do have some sort of entrepreneurial spirit and wanted to work for myself.
 I also can’t stop doing more things, and although it makes my life unpredictable, it also makes it exciting.